 Family Education Weekend

-The family weekend is a multi-session program that can help educate the entire family about addiction.
+The family weekend at the Rosecrance Harrison Campus is a multi-session program that can help educate the entire family about addiction.
 The recovery process is also explained in detail.
 Sessions are offered from 9 a.m. to 2:30 p.m. on Saturdays and Sundays.

 - Understanding the disease of addiction